All Products

 cc := constant.ClientConfig{

-OpenKMS: true, // Enable KMS-based encryption.
+OpenKMS: true, // Enable KMS-based encryption for configurations.

 AccessKey: accessKey,